-If you're having trouble logging in, try resetting your password by providing the email address that's associated with your Mapbox account.
-We'll send you an email with further instructions.
+If you're having trouble logging in to an account, try resetting the account's password by providing the email address that's associated with the account.
+We'll send the registered email on file for that account an email with further instructions to reset the password.

-The link you'll receive in your password reset email is only valid for 24 hours.
+The link that we send in the password reset email is only valid for 24 hours.
 If you receive an

 Invalid token error message or have waited more than 24 hours, you'll need to request another password reset email.

-An account's Security Settings page is where you can enable two-factor authentication or SAML Single sign-on for the account.
+An account's Security Settings page is where you can enable two-factor authentication or SAML Single sign-on for an account.

-Two-factor authentication (2FA), also known as multi-factor authentication (MFA) or two-step authentication, provides an optional, but recommended, layer of security to your account.
-Once enabled, you'll be prompted to enter your password as well as a security code generated on your mobile device whenever you log in.
+Two-factor authentication (2FA), also known as multi-factor authentication (MFA) or two-step authentication, provides an optional, but recommended, layer of security for Mapbox accounts.
+Once enabled, all users will be prompted to enter the account's password as well as a security code generated on registered mobile devices whenever they log in to the account.